 Working with faculty

-When pursuing an Environmental Science B.S. degree, you have the opportunity to work with faculty who have expertise and experience in many fields.
+When pursuing a degree in Environmental Science, you have the opportunity to work with faculty who have expertise and experience in many fields.
 Take advantage of office hours to talk with your instructors about your performance in class, the content of readings and assignments, and how the course helps you work toward your goals.

 Environmental Science entails a certain amount of focus on research, and all Environmental Science majors are encouraged to become involved in a research project during their undergraduate career.